Infineon/mtb-example-anycloud-wifi-scan/README.md

  4.5.0   | Added support for CY8CEVAL-062S2-CYW43022CUB
  4.6.0   | Added support for CY8CKIT-062S2-AI
  4.7.0   | Added support for CY8CEVAL-062S2-CYW955513SDM2WLIPA
  4.8.0   | Updated to use v2.X of wifi-core-freertos-lwip-mbedtls.mtb; Disabled D-cache for XMC7000 based BSPs
+ 4.9.0   | Enabled D-cache support for XMC7000 devices
 <br>

 All referenced product or service names and trademarks are the property of their respective owners.